psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    ACPF QUADRUPOLE YZ
    ACPF QUADRUPOLE ZZ

    The six components of the quadrupole [Debye Ang] for the averaged coupled-pair functional level of theory.
+   Deprecated in favor of :psivar:`ACPF QUADRUPOLE`.

 .. psivar:: ACPF TOTAL ENERGY
    ACPF CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the averaged coupled-pair functional level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the averaged coupled-pair functional level of theory.

+.. psivar:: AQCC DIPOLE

+   Dipole array [e a0] for the averaged quadratic coupled-cluster level of theory, (3,).

 .. psivar:: AQCC DIPOLE X
    AQCC DIPOLE Y
    AQCC DIPOLE Z

    The three components of the dipole [Debye] for the averaged quadratic coupled-cluster level of theory.
+   Deprecated in favor of :psivar:`AQCC DIPOLE`.

+.. psivar:: AQCC QUADRUPOLE

+   Redundant quadrupole array [e a0^2] for the averaged quadratic coupled-cluster level of theory, (3, 3).

 .. psivar:: AQCC QUADRUPOLE XX
    AQCC QUADRUPOLE XY